 I found there was a hierarchy of roads that made up the Wild Atlantic Way.
 All of these make up the roads you’ll be driving on the heavily-marketed Ireland road trip.

-There were the back roads jutting off the main roads that varied in size from double lane (which honestly would be single lane in US standards) to single lane.
+There were the back roads jutting off the main roads that varied in size from the double lane (which honestly would be single lane by US standards) to a single lane.